gutechsoc/constitution/README.md

 # GUTS Constitution

-The lastest valid constitution for the GU Tech Society can be found on its [website](https://gutechsoc.com "GUTS Website").
+The lastest valid constitution for the GU Tech Society can be found [here](https://gutechsoc.com/files/constitution2020.pdf "GUTS Constitution 2020") or by generating the PDF after cloning/downloading content from the main branch.

 ## File Generation